 For thousands of years, people have been interested in human intelligence and had always been curious as to whether intelligence can be measured, but it was only about a century ago that the first real intelligence test was developed.

 In the beginning of the 20th century, France had enacted a law requiring all children to attend school.
 In order to determine which children will need special attention or which ones can be advanced to the higher levels, the French government commissioned psychologist Alfred Binet to come up with a method to determine the academic potential of children.
+Top UK company provide secure and legitimate essay writing service

 The test was quite successful and in fact became the basis of all standard IQ tests today.
 However, despite this success, even Binet admitted that there were flaws in this method, particularly because intelligence is too diverse to measure with the questions they had, which focused on memory, problem-solving skills, analytical skills and logic.
-Born today

 Over the years, this test underwent several changes through the research done by several people, including American psychologists Lewis Terman, Robert Yerkes and David Wechsler.
 Wechsler even came up with his own versions of the IQ test – one for adults and one for children.